cloudmesh-community/book/chapters/cloud/datacenter.md

 $$664.0=8.47*4.48*(100-82.5))$$

 From the previous listing, we can see that a 35 degree delta allows the center to dissipate 1,300 Watts of waste heat from a 1U server while a 17.5 degree delta allows us to only dissipate 664 Watts of energy.
-If a server is consuming more than 664 Watts, it'll continue to get warmer and warmer until it eventually reaches a temperature differential high enough to create an equillibrium (or reaches a thermal throttle and begins to reduce performance).
+If a server is consuming more than 664 Watts, it'll continue to get warmer and warmer until it eventually reaches a temperature differential high enough to create an equilibrium (or reaches a thermal throttle and begins to reduce performance).

 To combat this, engineers developed the idea of designating alternating aisles as either hot or cold.
 All servers in a given aisle